finger75/clone-pipefy/README.md

 This is a simple project developed for the purpose of studying ReactJS.
 It was developed by [Rocketseat](https://rocketseat.com.br) and you can watch the tutorial [
 Recreating Pipefy from scratch (with drag n 'drop)](https://www.youtube.com/watch?v=awRtgpRsdTQ) on the YouTube channel.

+You can see it in action on [Clone Pipefy](https://clonepipefy.netlify.app)

 ## Getting Started